Every Day is Day One

 In addition, although not everyone will agree with each decision that is made, when you’re transparent, it’s more likely everyone will be motivated to achieve the same organizational mission and goals.

-Instead of falling into the Day 2 trap, be like Amazon and keep these four tips in mind to really focus on what matters to help achieve business success.
+Instead of falling into the Day 2 trap keep these four tips in mind to focus on what matters most to help achieve business success.
+Treat every day like day one!